remlapmot/ivonesamplemr/README.md

 # onesamplemr Stata package

-Useful functions for one sample Mendelian randomization / instrumental variable analyses, including implementations of:
+Stata package of useful programs for one sample Mendelian randomization / instrumental variable analyses, including implementations of:

 * list of methods